techgrounds/techgrounds-shamimkhaliq71/02_Networking_2/1_OSI_Stack.md

 Overlap:

-Both models have a clear overlap where the layers of the OSI model fit within multiple layers of the TCP/IP model.The OSI model and the TCP/IP model have layers that share similar functions and responsibilities.
+Both models have a clear overlap, the OSI model and the TCP/IP model have layers that share similar functions and responsibilities.
 These layers in the OSI model align with multiple layers in the TCP/IP model.
 This relationship is shown visually in a diagram.

 ![OSI_vs_PCP_IP_Layers](/00_includes/NW_OSI/OSI_vs_TCP_IP_Layers.PNG)